Connecting real-world and virtual test driving with ease

-Particularly in the area of driver assistance, vehicle-in-the-loop makes conducting tests with many road users and a detailed environment easy – this ensures that you can make statements about system maturity at an early stage!
+Particularly in the area of ADAS, vehicle-in-the-loop makes conducting tests with many road users and a detailed environment easy – this ensures that you can make statements about system maturity at an early stage!
 You can also use vehicle-in-the-loop to perform Euro NCAP tests before your vehicle is finished, giving you an early indication of which rating your vehicle will receive.

 What we offer you in our VIL systems

 - The system under development can be easily evaluated in a real vehicle using the open integration and test platform CarMaker, which includes a complete environment with road users, etc.

 - No risks to people or materials during the development process

 - Considerable time and cost savings thanks to the absence of real-world setups, e.g. target setups

 - The ability to immediately test technical functionalities and their impact, e.g. correcting a fault with a view to the entire system

 - Advanced system maturity as a result of testing individual components at an early stage

 Connect a real-world vehicle to the virtual world – the result is a high-performance testing environment for your components!
 Vehicle-in-the-loop technology enables you to test real-life components integrated into the entire system network, particularly in later phases of development.
 Thanks to virtual test driving, you will have everything that is required to thoroughly test your system and its functions in the context of the whole vehicle.
 See for yourself how vehicle-in-the-loop tests can be used to optimize your development process.